-A low vision assessment should help you understand what you can see in different conditions and what resources or alternative methods you can use.
-It should include practical help such as magnifiers to enable you to read.
+A low vision assessment helps you understand what you can see in different conditions and what resources or alternative methods you can use.
+It also includes practical help such as magnifiers to enable you to read.

-Ideally, if you have reduced vision due to nystagmus, you should see a low vision service once a year.
+Ideally, if you have reduced vision due to nystagmus, it’s helpful to see a low vision service at least once a year.
 This is especially important for children and the ideas from the assessment should be reported back to school, with time built in for the child and staff to learn how to use any special equipment.

 As part of any assessment the specialists will investigate and try to identify your "null point".
-The null point is the position of the head that results in the slowest movement of the eyes.
-This reduction in the movement or amplitude of the nystagmus usually means that you are able to see more easily.
-Identifying the null point for someone with nystagmus, especially a child, is very useful.
-Teachers may need to be told that it does no harm to hold the head in an unusual way and that a child should adopt the head posture which gives the best vision.
+The null point is the position of the head that results in the slowest movement of your eyes.
+This reduction in the movement or amplitude of your nystagmus usually means that you are able to see more easily.
+Identifying the null point for someone with nystagmus, especially in children, is very useful.
+Teachers may need to be told that it does no harm to hold the head in an unusual way and that a child should adopt the head posture that gives the best vision.

 Several types of nystagmus can be inherited.
 To find out the chances of someone passing on nystagmus to the next generation, a specialist must first make an accurate diagnosis of the underlying condition.
 Your eye specialist can refer you to a clinical geneticist who can provide detailed information.

 Accurate information and support, during the early years in particular, can and does make a big difference.
 In the worst cases, without a clear explanation of the effects of nystagmus, some children are mistakenly thought to have learning difficulties.
 This means that the real problems caused by their poor vision are not addressed.
 With the support of teachers trained in visual impairment, an understanding school and the help of parents, most of the difficulties presented by nystagmus can be overcome.
-As a parent you need to ask that reports are sent after hospital assessments to your children's school, using wording that can be understood by everyone.
+As a parent you can ask that hospital reports are sent to your child's school, using wording that can be understood by everyone.

 Nystagmus cannot be cured.
-Some underlying conditions may be treatable which may affect the nystagmus.
+Some underlying conditions, which may affect the nystagmus, could be treatable.
 Researchers around the world are looking at different aspects of nystagmus with the aim of developing treatments.
 A lot of this work still focuses on how the eye movements are controlled and our understanding of this is far from complete.
 Not all the treatments you may read about are backed up by good clinical evidence.
-The Nystagmus Network website produces authoritative updates on current research work in the field.
+The Nystagmus Network website nystagmusnet.org produces authoritative updates on current research work in the field.

 Glasses and contact lenses ensure that vision is corrected and that you are getting the most from your vision.
-They do not correct nystagmus although having clearer vision can help slow the eye movements.
-Special magnifiers called low vision aids can help with reading and tinted glasses may be useful to control glare.
+They don’t correct nystagmus although having clearer vision can help slow the eye movements.
+Low vision aids, such as magnifiers can help with reading and tinted glasses may be useful to control glare.
 A low vision assessment will look at using these types of devices and explore which ones may help you.

-Very occasionally, surgery is performed to alter the position of the muscles which move the eye.
-This is to reduce the amount the head has to turn to get to the null point, making it more comfortable to keep your head in the best position.
+Very occasionally, surgery is performed to alter the position of the muscles that move the eye.
+This is to reduce the amount your head has to turn to get to your null point, making it more comfortable to keep your head in the best position.
 However, surgery cannot correct or cure nystagmus.
 Work is being done to see if surgery to the eye muscles can correct the nystagmus itself but this research is in its early stages.

 Sometimes drugs are used in the treatment of some acquired nystagmus, for example for someone with multiple sclerosis who develops nystagmus.
 The drugs help to control the eye movements and reduce the person's awareness of the constant eye movement.
 This is a very specific type of treatment and is not yet widely used to treat congenital nystagmus.
 Research is being done into how drugs that affect eye movements might be used to help people with long-standing or congenital nystagmus.